-Partial scholarships are also granted, for which all incoming students may apply.
+Periodically, partial scholarships may also granted.
 To be eligible for scholarship consideration, students must submit a 250-word essay, along with two letters of recommendation and official copies of their academic transcripts.
 Applicants are also required to complete an interview/audition for the Director or his/her designee.
 Scholarship recipients are selected by the Director and his appointed committee.
-To remain eligible for continuing participation in the scholarship program, recipients must maintain their status as a fulltime student in good standing as defined by the school's academic, attendance and conduct policies.
+To remain eligible for continuing participation in the scholarship program, recipients must maintain their status as a full-time student in good standing as defined by the school's academic, attendance and conduct policies.